bigbigmdm/IMSProg/README.md

 The most recent version of the chip database file can be downloaded from this page in both .Dat and .csv formats.

+## Chip updater

+ IMSProg_database_update uses the zenity graphical Gnome utility.
+Once started, it copies the downloaded database to the ~/.local/imsprog folder.
+The script then displays the number of of chips in the database before and after the upgrade.

 ## List of supported chips